vanbroup/documents/output/CS.md

 As specified in EV Guidelines Section 11.12.3.

-#### 3.2.2.3 Verification of Country

-If the `subject:countryName` field is present, then the CA SHALL verify the country associated with the Subject using one of the following:

-  a. the IP Address range assignment by country for either
-     i. the web site's IP address, as indicated by the DNS record for the web site or ii. the Applicant's IP address;
-  b. the ccTLD of the requested Domain Name;
-  c. information provided by the Domain Name Registrar; or
-  d. a method identified in [Section 3.2.2.1](#3221-identity).

-The CA SHOULD implement a process to screen proxy servers in order to prevent reliance upon IP addresses assigned in countries other than where the Applicant is actually located.

 ### 3.2.3 Authentication of individual identity

 Prior to issuing a Code Signing Certificate to an Individual Applicant, the CA MUST verify the Subject's Identity and authenticity of the Identity as follows.